-- (f) "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time, and any regulations promulgated thereunder. - (g) "Committee" shall mean one or more committees of Directors designated by the Board to administer the Plan, of which the Company's compensation committee shall initially be the primary committee.
+(f) "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time, and any regulations promulgated thereunder.

+(g) "Committee" shall mean one or more committees of Directors designated by the Board to administer the Plan, of which the Company's compensation committee shall initially be the primary committee.
 The primary Committee shall be comprised of at least two Directors but not less than such number of Directors as shall be required to permit Awards granted under the Plan to qualify under Rule 16b-3 and Section 162(m) of the Code, and each member of the primary Committee shall be a "Non-Employee Director" and an "Outside Director."
-Any secondary Committee shall be comprised of at least two Directors. - (h) "Company" shall mean Iteris, Inc., a Delaware corporation, and any successor corporation. - (i) "Director" shall mean a member of the Board, including any Non-Employee Director. - (j) "Dividend Equivalent" shall mean any right granted under Section 6(e) of the Plan. - (k) "Eligible Person" shall mean any employee, officer, consultant, independent contractor, advisor or director providing services to the Company or any Affiliate who the Committee determines to be an Eligible Person. - (l) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended. - (m) "Fair Market Value" shall mean, with respect to any property (including, without limitation, any Shares or other securities), the fair market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
-Notwithstanding the foregoing and unless otherwise determined by the Committee, if the Shares are at the time listed on any stock exchange in the United States, the Fair Market Value of a Share as of a given date shall be the closing sale price of one Share as reported on the principal United States exchange on which the Shares are listed on the date as of which Fair Market Value is being determined, or, if there is no closing sales price for the Shares on the date in question, then the Fair Market Value shall be the closing sales price on the last preceding date for which such price exists. - (n) "Incentive Stock Option" shall mean an option granted under Section 6(a) of the Plan that is intended to qualify as an "incentive stock option" in accordance with the terms of Section 422 of the Code or any successor provision. - (o) "Non-Employee Director" shall mean any Director who is not also an employee of the Company or an Affiliate within the meaning of Rule 16b-3. - (p) "Non-Qualified Stock Option" shall mean an option granted under Section 6(a) of the Plan that is not an Incentive Stock Option. - (q) "Option" shall mean an Incentive Stock Option or a Non-Qualified Stock Option.
+Any secondary Committee shall be comprised of at least two Directors.

+(h) "Company" shall mean Iteris, Inc., a Delaware corporation, and any successor corporation.

+- (i) "Director" shall mean a member of the Board, including any Non-Employee Director. - (j) "Dividend Equivalent" shall mean any right granted under Section 6(e) of the Plan.

+(k) "Eligible Person" shall mean any employee, officer, consultant, independent contractor, advisor or director providing services to the Company or any Affiliate who the Committee determines to be an Eligible Person.

+(1) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended.

+(m) "Fair Market Value" shall mean, with respect to any property (including, without limitation, any Shares or other securities), the fair market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
+Notwithstanding the foregoing and unless otherwise determined by the Committee, if the Shares are at the time listed on any stock exchange in the United States, the Fair Market Value of a Share as of a given date shall be the closing sale price of one Share as reported on the principal United States exchange on which the Shares are listed on the date as of which Fair Market Value is being determined, or, if there is no closing sales price for the Shares on the date in question, then the Fair Market Value shall be the closing sales price on the last preceding date for which such price exists.

+(n) "Incentive Stock Option" shall mean an option granted under Section 6(a) of the Plan that is intended to qualify as an "incentive stock option" in accordance with the terms of Section 422 of the Code or any successor provision.

+(o) "Non-Employee Director" shall mean any Director who is not also an employee of the Company or an Affiliate within the meaning of Rule 16b-3.